How To Say Shut Up In Japanese

 Shifting Attitudes

 While politeness and indirectness remain central to Japanese communication, there are signs of shifting attitudes, particularly among younger generations.
 With increased exposure to Western media and culture, some younger Japanese individuals are becoming more comfortable with direct communication.
-However, it’s still crucial to exercise caution and be mindful of cultural sensitivities.
+Still, it’s still crucial to exercise caution and be mindful of cultural sensitivities.

 The Influence of Social Media